-Did you know that native ads is estimated to make up over 60% of display ad spend?
+Did you know native ads are estimated to make up over 60% of display ad spend?

-As one of the fastest growing traffic sources, native ads’ friendly nature almost guarantees its future popularity.
-Oftentimes, affiliates make the mistake of assuming that native advertising is fool proof.
-As simple as setting a campaign may be, there are common mistakes that affiliates make that can actually end up teaching you something!
+As one of the fastest-growing traffic sources, native ads’ friendly nature almost guarantees its future popularity.
+Oftentimes, affiliates make the mistake of assuming that native advertising is foolproof.
+As simple as setting a campaign may be, affiliates make common mistakes that can teach you something!
 Let’s discuss native ad mistakes to avoid, shall we?

 4 Native Ad Mistakes to Avoid